jdleecruz/TipCalculator/README.md

 5. Hit reset and repeat steps (1-3)

 ## Features
+### Mobile Responsive
+It will operate properly on generally most mobile devices.

 ### Reset Button
 Allows user to completely reset all input fields to starting values.